cortexlabs/cortex/docs/quick-start.md

       index: class_index
 ```

-You can simplify the YAML for aggregates and transformed columns using [templates](applications/advanced/templates.md).
+You can simplify the configuration for aggregates and transformed columns using [templates](applications/advanced/templates.md).

 #### Define the model